tsahara/r7rs/content/procs.md

 \begin{entry}{
 \proto{reverse}{ list}{procedure}}

-Returns a newly allocated list consisting of the elements of \var{list}
-in reverse order.
+Returns a newly allocated list consisting of the elements of _list_ in reverse order.

 ```